Vaidh10/OpenACC-Practicecodes/README.md

 - Dijkstra-Algorithm
 - And more

-## OpenACC Compilation and Execution Guide
+## OpenACC Practicecodes Compilation and Execution Guide

 This section will show you how to compile and execute OpenACC code individually for different compilers, without using CMake.